 Looking back on the tumultuous events of 2020, it’s easy to imagine that your loved ones are longing for something cheerful right for Valentine's Day.

 2020 was filled with nationwide protests against racial injustice.
-Meanwhile, reports have shown that the coronavirus pandemic crippling the country has disproportionately affected BIPOC communities.
 Many Americans began acknowledging the fact that the status quo has long excluded, muted, and underserved the country’s Black citizens.

 With this shift in awareness came a concerted effort to amplify the voices of those who’ve been overlooked.
 Companies of all kinds pledged to boost diversity and inclusion in their business framework, hiring practices, and content.
 (Read The Spruce’s Pledge here.)